robmyers/node-gnusocial/README.md

 		node getaccesstoken.js CONSUMER_KEY CONSUMER_SECRET

 When run, a browser window should pop up and ask you to log in to identi.ca and approve the application.
 Do what it says and wait a moment, and your access token and secret should be displayed in the same browser window.

-### Using identi.ca with ntwitter ###

-While ntwitter supports (I use the term loosely; it isn't actually advertised anywhere) proxies and third-party services, it's not the most graceful at doing so.
-There are basically two ways to get it working:

-1. Given an already-created `Twitter` instance `twit`, the following code'll do the trick:

-		twit.options["request_token_url"]="https://identi.ca/api/oauth/request_token";
-		twit.options["access_token_url"]="https://identi.ca/api/oauth/access_token";
-		twit.options["authenticate_url"]="https://identi.ca/api/oauth/authorize";
-		twit.options["authorize_url"]="https://identi.ca/api/oauth/authorize";
-		twit.options["rest_base"]="https://identi.ca/api";
-		twit.options["search_base"]="http://identi.ca/api";

-2. If you're willing to keep a copy of the ntwitter source in your app, you can edit the URLs in ntwitter/lib/keys.js.

 ### What works with identi.ca + ntwitter ###